nunomaduro/laravel-collections-examples/README.md

 1. Go the folder src/examples
 2. Inspect and execute all the examples

 Note: The file bootstrap.php contains the bootstrap of all examples.
-For example, to execute the example contains.php just put the following command: php contains.php
+To execute the example contains.php just put the following command: php contains.php

-# Todo

-1. Provide examples of phpspec

 # Other sources: